German hip-hop: 1990–1995

-In the mid-1990s German hip hop was growing.
+In the mid-1990s, German hip-hop was growing.
 John Clarke used the term 'recontextualization' to describe the process of borrowing cultural ideas and integrating them into a new society.
-German hip hop did just this as it took US hip-hop and gave it a new meaning and identity in German culture.
+German hip-hop did just this as it took US hip-hop and gave it a new meaning and identity in German culture.
 Black American gangsta rap, however, is not the only type of rap that has developed in Germany.
 Some of the most innovative rap music in Germany is made by Germans or by underground crews dedicated to rap for both political and artistic reasons.
-Rap has been able to succeed in Germany not just due to a different national culture of the U.S., but also because people are responding to other racial and ethnic cultures.
+Rap has been able to succeed in Germany not just due to a different national culture from the U.S., but also because people are responding to other racial and ethnic cultures.

-At this time, in the mid-1990s, the relation of import and domestic rap was 70% import to 30% domestic, but domestic was increasing rapidly.
-CD's had practically taken over the market in Germany and cassettes were almost out and were just used for black copies.
-German hip hop was yet to have a specific identity as different styles occurred due to ethnic and musical background.
+At this time, in the mid-1990s, the ratio of imports and domestic rap was 70% import to 30% domestic, but domestic rap was increasing rapidly.
+CDs had practically taken over the market in Germany, and cassettes were almost out and were just used for black copies.
+German hip-hop was yet to have a specific identity as different styles occurred due to ethnic and musical background.

 1995–2000

-This was also a time that a lot of immigrants were moving to Germany and they all came with their own culture which contrasted with or added to that of Germany.
+This was also a time when a lot of immigrants were moving to Germany and they all came with their own culture, which contrasted with or added to that of Germany.

-Karakan also emerged in the German hip hop scene.
-In 1991, Alper Aga & Kabus Kerim formed the group in Nuremberg, Germany as an offshoot of the hardcore rap group King Size Terror, which included Alper and rapper/producer Chill Fresh.
-That year, they released the first-ever Turkish language rap track in, named "Bir Yabancının Hayatı" (Life of a Foreigner).
+Karakan also emerged in the German hip-hop scene.
+In 1991, Alper Aga & Kabus Kerim formed the group in Nuremberg, Germany, as an offshoot of the hardcore rap group King Size Terror, which included Alper and rapper/producer Chill Fresh.
+That year, they released the first-ever Turkish language rap track, named "Bir Yabancının Hayatı" (Life of a Foreigner).
 Two years later, they released classic tracks like "Cehenneme Hoşgeldin" (Welcome to Hell) and the controversial "Defol Dazlak" (Begone Skinhead), which was released as a Maxi Single.
 "Big Porno Ahmet" joined the group as a producer/beatmaker.
-Shortly, the success of Karakan spread beyond the borders of Germany and the group started to get well known within the European hip hop scene.
+Shortly, the success of Karakan spread beyond the borders of Germany, and the group started to get well known within the European hip-hop scene.
 During jams, they met Cinai Sebeke (Da Crime Posse) and Erci-E. Together, they established the legendary group CARTEL and released a compilation album in 1995.
-In 1997, KARAKAN finally released his first official album "Al Sana Karakan" and shot 2 videos, which marked a high point in Turkish hip hop.
+In 1997, KARAKAN finally released his first official album "Al Sana Karakan" and shot 2 videos, which marked a high point in Turkish hip-hop.

 The multilingual and multinational group TCA- The Microphone Mafia is an example of 'Oriental Hip Hop in the German Diaspora'.
-They combine Spanish, Italian, Turkish and German raps with live music and samples of traditional music from all the previously named countries.
+They combine Spanish, Italian, Turkish, and German raps with live music and samples of traditional music from all the previously named countries.